continuouspipe/continuouspipe/documentation/content/remote-development/working-with-direct-cluster-connection.md

 weight: 12
 ---
-## Working with a Direct Connection to the Cluster

 Edit the `.cp-remote-settings.yml` local configuration file, set `kube-proxy-enabled` to `false` and add the cluster ip, username and password.